awestlake87/pyo3-asyncio/README.md

 In order to detect the Python event loop at the callsite, we need something like `asyncio.get_running_loop` that works for _both Python and Rust_.
 In Python, `asyncio.get_running_loop` uses thread-local data to retrieve the event loop associated with the current thread.
 What we need in Rust is something that can retrieve the Python event loop associated with the current _task_.

 Enter `pyo3_asyncio::<runtime>::get_current_loop`.
 This function first checks task-local data for a Python event loop, then falls back on `asyncio.get_running_loop` if no task-local event loop is found.
-This way both bases are convered.
+This way both bases are covered.

 Now, all we need is a way to store the event loop in task-local data.
 Since this is a runtime-specific feature, you can find the following functions in each runtime module: